Jump to: Add a contravention

 The food hygiene rating scheme only considers hygiene contraventions, i.e. under Regulation EC No 852/2004, Regulation EC No 178/2002, and the Food Safety and Hygiene (England) Regulations 2013.

-If there are multiple examples of the food business contravening the same offence, the contravention is only added once.
+If there are multiple examples of the food business contravening the same requirement, the contravention is only added once.
 This is fully explained in the next steps.

 What contravention of law has occurred is normally easy to establish, but it is important in certain circumstances to ensure the correct contravention is chosen.
 For example, a hand wash basin that has no hot water is a contravention of Regulation EC No 852/2004, Annex II, Chapter 1, Paragraph 4, as it is a structural defect.
 However, the poor hygiene practice of staff not washing their hands is a contravention of Regulation EC No 852/2004, Annex II, Chapter 8, Paragraph 1.